prenner-eo/Land-Cover-Change-Detection/README.md

 3. change file directory for stack and shape <br>
-4. execute plot script for visual analysis of the ROI <br>
+4. change ID field for your data execute plot script for visual analysis of the ROI <br>